-- The starting conditions are determined with the outdoor temperature and the outdoor heat exchanger temperature. - The system is in heating operation. - The compressor operates for 6 minutes. - More than 28 minutes of accumulated time have passed since the start of the operation, or ending the previous defrosting.
+- The starting conditions are determined with the outdoor temperature and the outdoor heat exchanger temperature. - The system is in heating operation. - The compressor operates for 6 minutes. - More than 15 ~ 25 minutes (depending on the duration of the previous defrost control) of accumulated time have passed since the start of the operation, or ending the previous defrosting.